Grilled Lobster Tail

 • Brush the lobster meat with half of the butter mixture.
 Grill meaty side down until it has nice light grill marks, about 5 minutes.
 Flip the lobster and brush more butter mixture on the meaty side.
 Cover, and grill until just cooked through, about 5 minutes more.
 The lobster should be an opaque white throughout.

-• Remove the lobster from grill and serve hot or at room temperature.
+• Remove the lobster from the grill and serve hot or at room temperature.

 Notes

-You can grill any kind of lobster, as you can grill any kind of crustacean, and there are a couple of different lobster tails you might find on the market.
-Maine lobsters have hard shells and are usually a deep reddish brown, turning a much brighter red when cooked.
+There are a couple of varieties of lobster tails you might find on the market.
+Maine lobster tails have hard shells and are usually a deep reddish brown, turning a much brighter red when cooked.
 Where I live, in the Northeast, this is the most commonly available lobster tail on the market.

 Nutrition